jbilander/sdbox/README.md

 This has worked without any issues for me.

-Hopefully powering via the barrel jack connector and U3 chip (Solid State Relay) will work and automatically handle the Power cycling following the Amiga's on/off.
+Hopefully powering via the barrel jack and using U3 chip (Solid State Relay) will work and automatically handle the Power cycling following the Amiga's on/off.

 ***

 ### Kudos

 Many thanks to Mike Stirling for writing the original k1208-drivers and making them open source, we built further on his code.
 It was a good starting point.
-Thanks Mike and Kipper2K and others involved in k1208.
+Thanks Mike and kipper2k and others involved in k1208.

 ***